WebDevStudios/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 1.5.3 =
+* Fixed: Removed TGMPA library files that were causing some conflicts with premium themes or other plugins.
+* Fixed: tweaked shortcode assets URL reference in bundled library for better compatibility with various hosting environments.

 = 1.5.2 =
 * Fixed: Javascript conflicts with Lodash and Underscores in conjunction with 1.5.0's Gutenberg support.